Slicers in Power BI

 On the Overview page, with nothing selected on the canvas, select the Slicer icon in the Visualizations pane to create a new slicer.

-With the new slicer selected, select District Manager under District in the Fields pane to populate the slicer.
+With the new slicer selected, from the Fields pane, select District > DM to populate the slicer.
 The new slicer is a list with selection boxes before the names.

 Resize and drag the slicer and other elements on the canvas to make room for the slicer.
 Note that the slicer items are cut off if you resize the slicer too small.